Grimké sisters

-The Grimké sisters, Sarah Moore Grimké (1792–1873) and Angelina Emily Grimké (1805–1879), were American writers, educators, and public speakers, best known for their advocacy of abolitionism and women's rights.
+The Grimke sisters, Sarah Moore Grimké (1792–1873) and Angelina Emily Grimké (1805–1879), were American writers, educators, and public speakers, best known for their advocacy of abolitionism and women's rights.

 Among the first American-born women to engage in public speaking tours, the sisters advocated through speech and writing for the civil rights of African Americans and civil rights for women, emphasizing the interconnectedness of these struggles.
 Sarah Grimké's pamphlet, The Equality of the Sexes and the Condition of Women, has been called "the first serious discussion of women's rights by an American woman."

 The sisters grew up in a slave-owning family in South Carolina and became part of Philadelphia's substantial Quaker society in their twenties.
 The sisters, along with Angelina's husband, Theodore Dwight Weld, founded a private school in 1848 on their farm in Belleville, New Jersey.

 Early life, education, and family

 Sarah Moore Grimké and Angelina Grimké Weld were born in Charleston, South Carolina.
 Sarah and Angelina's father, Judge John Faucheraud Grimké, was an advocate of slavery.
 He owned several plantations and hundreds of enslaved people.
 Grimké had 14 children with his wife Mary (née Smith) and at least three children with enslaved women.
 Three of his children died in infancy.
 Sarah was his sixth child with Mary, and Angelina was the thirteenth.
-In 1783, Grimké was elected as chief justice of the Supreme Court of South Carolina.
+In 1783, Judge John Faucheraud Grimké was elected as chief justice of the Supreme Court of South Carolina.
 In 1810, Sarah and Angelina's uncle, Benjamin Smith, served as governor of North Carolina.

 Sarah recalled being skeptical of slavery from a young age.
 She later recounted that at age five, after witnessing a slave being whipped, she tried to board a steamer to live in a place without slavery.
 As she grew older, she attempted to teach enslaved people on her father's plantation how to read until her father discovered and forbade the attempts.

 In her adolescence, Sarah wanted to become a lawyer and follow in her father's footsteps.
 She studied the books in her father's library, teaching herself geography, history, and mathematics.
 However, her father would not allow her to learn Latin or attend law school like her brother, Thomas Smith Grimké, due to institutional restrictions on women receiving higher education.
 Still, her father admired her intelligence and said that if she had been a man, she would have been the greatest lawyer in South Carolina.